Political values drawn from my community

 Like many in these communities I have been keen to fully grasp my heritage.
 I am learning Welsh and I am proud that my seven year old daughter attends the local Welsh medium school.

 I don’t come from a wealthy background: my dad spent much of the eighties out of work.
 But I benefitted from an education which inspired me to believe I could work with others in order to change things for benefit of my community and my country.
 Joining Plaid Cymru in 1991 was a practical way of beginning on this path.
 My education enabled me to work as a Probation Officer, a Women’s Aid support worker, and a tutor at Cardiff University before my election to the National Assembly.
 I also served as a local councillor in Rhondda Cynon Taf.

-Plaid has achieved so much since its inception, and we should be proud of our latest success, the victory of the referendum in March 2011.
+Plaid Cymru has achieved so much since its inception.
 But we have so much more to do.
 In the current economic climate it is clearer than ever that we need to continue to build Wales, and create strong foundations for our independence.
 We are the only party that has this ambition for Wales.
 We know that there is a powerful economic argument for independence, but we have not always communicated that case effectively.
 While the British parties are now claiming a new found Welshness we must show the people of Wales the sole ambition of these so-called Welsh parties is to ‘manage’ Wales, not to transform it.
 Plaid Cymru is the only party that works to see Wales break out of its poverty and develop the inherent skills of our people in order to thrive and achieve its true potential.
 That ambition sets us distinctly apart from the British parties.
 I believe wholeheartedly in the ability of our people, and am determined to offer the leadership necessary to imbue a sense of national confidence and ambition that is a precursor to renewed prosperity.